cjimti/imti/content/post/2018-09-04-kubernetes-ethereum.md

 #### Geth Miner Secret

-A Kubernetes [Secret] is used to store a common password each miner uses for creating an Ethereum account funded by block creation rewards, this is called the coinbase.
+A Kubernetes [Secret] is used to store a common password each miner uses for creating an Ethereum account funded by block creation rewards; this is called the coinbase.
 This password is used to unlock the associated Ethereum account to transfer Eth gained from the minder nodes to other accounts.
 However, the coinbase may be configured for each miner can at any time.

 You can create a password on MacOs or Linux terminals by piping a string to the command base64, or you can use the site [base64decode.org] to create a base64 encoded string.